Microwave Chocolate Mug Cake

 • All-purpose flour: Gives the cake its soft, sturdy texture.

-• Granulated sugar: Sweetens the cake without overpowering the chocolate.
+• Granulated sugar: Sweetens the cake.

-• Dark chocolate chips: Melt into gooey pockets of extra chocolate.
+• Dark chocolate chips: Melt into gooey pockets of chocolate.
 (I always use the good stuff like Guittard or Ghirardelli!)

-• Baking powder: Helps the cake rise and stay light.
+• Baking powder: Helps the cake rise.

-• Large Egg: Binds everything together and keeps the cake tender.
+• Large egg: Binds everything together and keeps the cake tender.

 How To Make A Chocolate Mug Cake